 Join San Francisco’s largest community picnic, every Sunday from 11 a.m. to 4 p.m., beginning Sunday, Mar.
-31. The Presidio Picnic combines the best of the international food scene with the best of this national park.
+29. The Presidio Picnic combines the best of San Francisco's international food scene with the best of this national park.
+In addition to the wide variety of culinary selections, there will be family-friendly games, music and special performances by various etnic dance groups.
 Leave the car at home and venture to the city’s most sustainable picnic on the PresidiGo shuttle.

 March Museum Picks

 There's plenty to see at San Francisco's must-see museums this month.
-At the Contemporary Jewish Museum , “Show Me as I Want to Be Seen” continues through July 7.
-This group show presents the work of 10 contemporary artists whose work examines the empowered representation of identity through paintings, sculptures, 3-D animations, and much more.
-Also at the CJM until Mar.
-25 is “What We Hold: Youth Voices on Roots and What Matters Most,” a series of audio recordings of youth reflections on cultural inheritance and family life.
+At the Contemporary Jewish Museum , “What We Hold: A Youth Audio Project” wraps up on Mar.
+15. This series of audio recordings of youth reflects on cultural inheritance and family life.

-C’mon, you remember this from fifth-grade math!
+C’mon, you remember this from middle school math!
 The Exploratorium will be celebrating pi, the never-ending number, as well as Albert Einstein’s birthday on Mar.
-14. Founded at the Exploratorium by the Prince of Pi, physicist Larry Shaw, PI Day has become an international phenomenon.
-Here’s a peek at the Pi Day festivities, as well as other special events happening at the Exploratorium in celebration of their 50th anniversary.
+14. Founded at the Exploratorium by the Prince of Pi, physicist Larry Shaw, Pi Day has become an international phenomenon.
+Here’s a peek at the Pi Day festivities, as well as other special events happening at the Exploratorium.

-Now in its 22nd year, the Sonoma International Film Festival takes place in the heart of Northern California's wine country, Mar.
-27-31.
+Now in its 23rd year, the Sonoma International Film Festival takes place in the heart of Northern California's wine country, Mar.
+25-29.
 Featuring more than 100 hand-selected films, it includes independent features, documentaries, world cinema, and short films.
 All films are shown in intimate venues and within walking distance of Sonoma's historic plaza.
 The festival is dedicated to promoting independent film, supporting filmmakers around the world, and inspiring film lovers.
-Experience the best of indie films while sipping and savoring exceptional wines from local Sonoma vintners.
+Experience the best of indie film while sipping and savoring exceptional wines from local Sonoma vintners.